Something the Lord Made: Plot

-The film dramatizes Blalock's and Thomas' fight to save the dying Blue Babies.
-Blalock praises Thomas' surgical skill as being "like something the Lord made", and insists that Thomas coach him through the first Blue Baby surgery over the protests of Hopkins administrators.
-Yet outside the lab, they are separated by the prevailing racism of the time.
-Blalock makes a mistake once by accidentally cutting an artery at the wrong place, but eventually, along with Thomas, succeeds.
-As word quickly spreads of their success, parents all over the country flock to the hospital with their sick children, hoping the surgery will cure them.
-Also doctors from around the world start attending Thomas's surgery in order to learn how to do the surgery themselves so they can treat their own patients.
+The film dramatizes Blalock's and Thomas's fight to save the dying Blue Babies.
+Blalock praises Thomas's surgical skill as being "like something the Lord made", and insists that Thomas coach him through the first Blue Baby surgery over the protests of Johns Hopkins administrators.
+Despite their close partnership in the lab, outside they are separated by the prevailing racism.
+Blalock makes a mistake by accidentally cutting an artery at the wrong place, but with Thomas's assistance, is able to complete the surgery.
+As news quickly spreads of their successes, parents from all over the country flock to the hospital with their sick children, hoping that the surgery can cure them too.
+Doctors from around the world also come to learn from Thomas how to do the surgery to treat their Blue Baby Syndrome patients.

 Thomas attends Blalock's parties as a bartender, moonlighting for extra income, and when Blalock is honored for the Blue Baby work at the segregated Belvedere Hotel, Thomas is not among the invited guests.
 Instead, he watches from behind a potted palm at the rear of the ballroom.
-From there, he listens to Blalock give credit to the other doctors who assisted in the work but make no mention of Thomas or his contributions.
-The next day, Thomas reveals that he saw the ceremony, and quits from his lab.
-However his heart is so with the work he left behind that he finds himself unhappy in other endeavors and decides to overlook Blalock's lack of acknowledgement and return to the lab.
+From there, he listens to Blalock give credit to the other doctors who assisted in the work yet makes no mention of Thomas or his contributions.
+The next day, Thomas reveals that he saw the ceremony, and quits Blalock's lab.
+Thomas's heart is with the lifesaving work he left behind and he finds himself unhappy in other endeavors.
+He therefore decides to overlook Blalock's failure to properly acknowledge his contributions and returns to his lab.

-In 1964, one day before Blalock dies, he sees Thomas, now a professional surgeon and trainer in the open heart surgery wing.
+In 1964, one day before Blalock's death, he sees Thomas, now a professional instructor of surgeons in the open heart surgery wing.
 After Blalock's death, Thomas continued his work at Johns Hopkins training surgeons.
-At the end of the film, in a formal ceremony in 1976, Hopkins recognized Thomas' work and awarded him an honorary doctorate.
-A portrait of Thomas was placed on the walls of Johns Hopkins next to Blalock's portrait, which had been hung there years earlier. and a brief montage shows 'DR. ALFRED BLALOCK 1899-1964' over Blalock's portrait, and 'DR. VIVIEN THOMAS: 1910-1985' over Thomas's.
+In a formal ceremony in 1976, Johns Hopkins belatedly recognized the importance of Thomas's work and awarded him an honorary doctorate.
+A portrait of Thomas was placed on a wall at Johns Hopkins next to Blalock's portrait, which had been placed there years earlier.
+Later, after looking at the portraits, Thomas walks away when the hospital intercom pages "Dr. Vivien Thomas".
+A shot of the portraits made for the film—based on the actors who played Blalock and Thomas—dissolves to a shot of the portraits at Johns Hopkins.
+The film concludes with a title card revealing that Blalock and Thomas's work launched the field of cardiac surgery, and that doctors in the United States now perform over 1.75 million heart operations per year.